Jazzy M: Career

 Schiniou began his professional interest in music after taking a weekend job in record shop Shady Deals.
-He has described being influenced by funk, disco, jazz, and soul music in his teens.
+He has described being influenced by Prog rock, punk, P-funk, disco, jazz, latin, and R+B soul music in his teens.
 He began DJing aged 17.
 His first radio spot was on pirate radio station Radio Fulham, at that time performing as DJ Mick.

-In the mid-1980s Schiniou began hosting The Jackin' Zone on pirate LWR, possibly the first dedicated electronic and house music programme on UK radio.
+In the mid-1980s Schiniou began hosting The Jackin' Zone on pirate LWR, which was the first dedicated electronic and house music programme on UK radio.
 Jazzy M was the first DJ to play at the Ministry of Sound nightclub, going on to be resident DJ there for a record 15 years.

-He has worked in, run, or owned a number of record shops over the years, including Spin Offs, Vinyl Zone.
+He has worked in, run, or owned a number of record shops over the years, including Spin Offs and Vinyl Zone.

-Later in his career, Schiniou turned to record production, running labels OhZone, Delphinus Delphius, Red Giant Recordings, Spanklin Records, Le Plug Rouge, and Who Killed Disco?.
-In this capacity he launched the careers of the likes of Orbital.
+Later in his career, Schiniou turned to record production, running labels OhZone, Delphinus Delphius, Red Giant Recordings, Spankin Records, Le Plug Rouge, and Who Killed Disco?, later now with Chasing Rabbits and Ohzone VIP.
+In this capacity he launched the career of Orbital, plus others such as Richie Rich.